There is no more compromising with Democrats and you can compromise with the Taliban.

 When have you known elites to give up power and control?

-I've got I'm gotten blue in the face explaining this to people.
+I'm gotten blue in the face explaining this to people.

 They even bided their time when Reagan won.

-And even at that, they worked on Nancy to get their guys in there as uh chiefs of staff or advisors.
+And even at that, they worked on Nancy to get their guys in there as chiefs of staff or advisors.

-You know the elite blue blood types.
+You know, the elite blue-blood types.

 And I don't have to mention the names.

-Well, I did not mention who do you think I mentioned?
+Who do you think I mentioned?

-Not damn never, but later on.
+Not Dem, but later on.

-I didn't say, no, no, Diver was part No, Deaver and Baker were part of the original No, no, no.
+No, Deaver and Baker were part of the original.

-No, no, no, no, no, no, no.
+No, no, no.

 They came in late in the second term.

-I mean, even at that point, uh, the ruling class Republicans still, rather than realize what they had in Reagan, still try to get in there and massage it in their own image in their own way, taking advantage of Iran-Contra to do so.
+I mean, even at that point, the ruling class Republicans still, rather than realize what they had in Reagan, still try to get in there and massage it in their own image in their own way, taking advantage of Iran-Contra to do so.

 But this needs to be understood.